-Technology Directorate, which awarded three vehicle cybersecurity related projects13 14 15 in late 2015.
+Technology Directorate, which awarded three vehicle cybersecurity related projects in late 2015.
 This close coordination allowed initiating complementary projects on the topic of vehicle firmware security.
 We also work with NIST and the U.S. Army Tank Automotive Research, Development, and Engineering Center in different capacities to leverage synergies, avoid redundant emphasis, and share knowledge and expertise.